PAWAN-PAREEK-1/thought/README.md

-Everyone you meet is fighting a battle you know nothing about.
-Be kind.
-Always. | **by Robin Williams**
+Life is a traveling to the edge of knowledge, then a leap taken. | **by D. H. Lawrence**